When I moved across country, I had two rooms full of stuff and only one car in which to pack everything I needed. Here's how I sold it all!

 Congratulations!
 It's Sold!

 Once you've sold your item, it's time to delete it from the online group(s) you posted it on.
-You should be able to do this by going to the photos section, or by using the little magnifying glass in the right top corner of the page and searching your name.
+You should be able to do this by going to the photos section or by using the little magnifying glass in the top right corner of the page and searching your name.

 Congratulations!
 You are done with that sale and can move on to the next.

 Why am I unable to send a message to some of the sellers on the online yard sales question iMessage error keeps coming to me saying I am unable.
 Not that I'm being blocked help please